 Again this year we ran our fundraising play-night in conjunction with Brick Road Productions.
 The play was held on 7th May, and was a great success.
 The Southern team are getting pretty good at running this annual event.
 Thanks to Sandra Poff for your guidance and support for this great fundraiser.
+We watch this space, and make sure to keep an eye out for your invite!

-We collect 40% of the door, ran a raffle, and provided a bar.
+collect 40% of the door, ran a raffle, and provided a bar.
 In all a grand total of \$1800 was raised.